amatarazzo777/ux_nebula/README.md

 incorporates a small set of memorable names within its model.
 It is a templated oriented implementation for higher performance and integrated syntax.
 It offers the document object model integrated with C++ language as a natural syntax that appears like HTML because of the use of <>.
 The following development platforms and rendering technologies are capable of use for development and distribution.

+Research into method of invocation of newer font systems that do not utilize external sources.
+Better projection, and art amazement with coloring vector fonts.
+Development of kernel loading and handoff to graphic image.
+Natural and logical soft font sizes and rendering.
+Automated image mixing with transparency in layout.
+Polygon flowing areas of text.
+Graceful character glyphs with built in styles.

+Working on a method whereby the entire device chain can be rebuilt on the linux kernel for GUI management, application model, object model, and system API.
+Languages and also desktop OS for software games working on newer embedded processors.

+Research into a stream format for information and data entry fields.
+The SGML definitions change according to scope.

 <ul>
 <li>Microsoft Windows